 - Your cover photo should NOT be your company logo or products.
 Brand YOURSELF!
 Find a lifestyle picture that features you having fun, or find a meaningful quote or something uplifting.

 - Clean up your timeline.
 Check all your posts to make sure you aren’t being negative or offensive.
-If you already have a business and were told to post your products, STOP and pull them down.
+If you already have a business and were told to post your products, then STOP and pull them down.
 I know it’s hard, I’ve been there.
 It isn’t helping grow your business.

 - Write a short and concise “Intro.”
 Help people get to know you.
 Select the “Edit Profile” button to do this.